ntvinh2005/CSSALT-WebGL-Firebase-test/README.md

 # Unity WebGL with Firebase Integration

 ## Introduction
 This project demonstrates how to integrate Unity WebGL with Firebase to create a web-based application.
-The application leverages Unity for building interactive WebGL content and Firebase for backend services, including real-time data handling, user authentication, and cloud storage.
+The application leverages Unity for building interactive WebGL content and Firebase for backend services, including real-time data handling.

 ## Features
 - **Connecting Unity WebGL with Firebase**: Seamless integration of Firebase services with Unity WebGL builds.